aktopus/Getting-and-Cleaning-Data-Project-Code/README.md

 10. Prints two files, "Merged Data Set.csv" and "Tidy Data Set - AverageBySubjectAndActivity.csv", the latter of which contains the data set that completes the assignment.

-Further detail may be found in the code itself.
+Further detail may be found in the comments for the code itself.